Nickelodeon and LGBTQ representation: Censorship

 Some Nickelodeon series have experienced censorship, like The Loud House and Mysticons.
 The Loud House was censored by a South African broadcaster, DStv, according to NewNowNext.
 The series featured an interracial gay couple, Howard and Harold McBride, which was introduced in the episode "Overnight Success", with the couple described by series executive producer Michael Rubiner as only natural, This couple was met with an "overwhelmingly positive reaction" from the audience and would be the first pair of married male characters to be depicted on a Nickelodeon series.

 Prior to this, the series finale of Legend of Korra depicted Asami Sato and Korra holding hands.
-Some scholars and commentators described the moment as an inspiration for creators, and groundbreaking, ad romantic, but constrained, as this representation of the relationship was only shown in the finale, criticizing the lack of a kiss between the characters, saying it was "not allowed on screen by Nickelodeon."
+Some reviewers and commentators described the moment as an inspiration for creators, as well as "groundbreaking and romantic", but constrained, as this representation of the relationship was only shown in the finale.
+Another criticism was the lack of a kiss between the characters, with some claiming it was "not allowed on screen by Nickelodeon".
 Others noted that while the series ending was a "milestone", and turning point for Western animation, Nickelodeon's constraints caused representation to only be subtextual.
 For instance, Mey Rude of Autostraddle noted that while the relationship between Korra and Asami, was built up during the course of the series, the words "I love you" were never uttered, nor did the characters kiss.

-Scholar Olivia Stor described the "queer subtext" in the series, calling the hand-holding of Asami and Korra to be a "small gesture", with Nickeledon almost not allowing the latter to be aired, and was only explored in the sequel comic book series, The Legend of Korra: Turf Wars, which was praised by reviewers.
-Some stated that this comics series allowed DiMartino and Konietzko to explore the "relationship of Korra and Asami...[and] queer themes," including bisexual representation, without constraints, but has a "complicated legacy" in confronting other forms of oppression, noted the social media focus on the canonization of the relationship between Korra and Asami, and the "queer moments" within the series, which was termed "overly safe," contrast to depictions in the comics.
+One academic thesis described the "queer subtext" in the series, calling the hand-holding of Asami and Korra to be a "small gesture", with Nickelodeon, according to series co-creator Bryan Konietzko, supportive but preventing anything "more overt."
+Their relationship was later explored in the sequel comic book series, The Legend of Korra: Turf Wars, which was praised by reviewers, some of whom called it a fitting continuation of the animated series.
+Co-creator Michael DiMartino began outlining the story in July 2015, several months after The Legend of Korra series finale aired on December 19, 2014.
+Following the conclusion of The Legend of Korra, DiMartino was touched by the positive feedback from LGBTQ audiences about the impact Korra and Asami's relationship had in their lives.
+Some stated that this comic series allowed DiMartino and Konietzko to explore the "relationship of Korra and Asami...[and] queer themes", including bisexual representation, without constraints, but has a "complicated legacy" in confronting other forms of oppression, noted the social media focus on the canonization of the relationship between Korra and Asami, and the "queer moments" within the series, which was termed "overly safe", in contrast to depictions in the comics.